Welcome to Woodchurch Surgery

 Following a change in national policy, the minor injury service and the rural weekend service (held at Tenterden and Hamstreet surgeries) have been stopped by the CCG as of 31st October 2020.
 A new Urgent Treatment Centre (UTC) will start on 1st November at William Harvey Hospital and has been set up to deal with minor illnesses and minor injuries which would normally have been dealt with at this surgery. it will be open 24 hours a day, seven days a week including bank holidays.

-From 1st November, appointments for the following minor illnesses and minor injuries will be dealt with at the UTC and appointments should be booked by calling 111.
+From 1st November, appointments for the following minor illnesses (out of hours) and minor injuries (at all times) will be dealt with at the UTC and appointments should be booked by calling 111.